ahdis/ch-ems/input/pagecontent/api.md

 ##### Trigger Events

-This method is invoked when the Laboratory needs to submit one document to the FOPH.
+This method is invoked when the laboratory needs to submit one document to the FOPH.

 ##### Message Semantics

-The Laboratory shall initiate a FHIR “create” action by sending an HTTP POST request method composed of a FHIR [Publish DocumentReference](StructureDefinition-PublishDocumentReference.html), with the document referenced in the `DocumentReference.content.attachment.url` element and provided as contained bundle.
+The laboratory shall initiate a FHIR “create” action by sending an HTTP POST request method composed of a FHIR [Publish DocumentReference](StructureDefinition-PublishDocumentReference.html), with the document referenced in the `DocumentReference.content.attachment.url` element and provided as contained bundle.

 The media type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.